DigitalWallonia/d4w-documentation/readme.md

 ## ClientSites

 As of the 1 January 2024 the `clientSites` deprecation started in favor of `clientSitesList`.
-This depreacation removed the needs of links in the clientSites collection.
+This deprecation removed the needs of links in the clientSites collection.

 The field `clientSitesList` has been added and will be the new field of reference going forward.
 It will be constructed using ascii characters only (so no `é`, `è`, `ê` `ë`, ...) and replacing spaces ` ` with dashes `-`.
 For example `Digital Wallonia` will become `Digital-Wallonia`